bottkars/labbuildr/README.md

-labbuildr testing !
+labbuildr 2016
 =======

 this is the desting branch for the new labbuikdr version testing gets megred from develop once scenarios run fine !
 =======

-For the "piranha" release, the following changes applied to labbuildr:
+For the 2016 release, the following changes applied to labbuildr:

 - seperation of scripts to labbuildr-scripts
   - this allows scripts to be used independant
   -
 - new scenarios
 - new 2016 Support
-- Support for Syctr TP3 ( SCOM and SCVMM )
+- Support for Syctr TP4 ( SCOM and SCVMM )
 - Support for Spaces Direct ( currently with Blank Nods Scenario ) Currently Prared for testing:
 - Hyper-V